ardasenyuz/Semantic-Segmentation-for-Natural-Disaster-FENG497/README.md

 # Semantic-Segmentation-for-Natural-Disaster-FENG497
-Training a semantic segmentation network for fall semester graduation project.
+Training and comparing semantic segmentation networks for fall semester graduation project.

+The dataset used for training can be found here: https://www.nature.com/articles/s41597-023-02799-4